ponylang/ponylang-website/content/blog/myfirstpony-kh.md

     end
 ```

-With some really useful help from the community and digging through docs and experimenting in the [Pony playground](http://playground.ponylang.org/), I was able to get a fully functioning multi-user telnet chat server running in Pony.
-It took me twice as long long to do that with my first exposure to Java a few centuries ago, and the code was exponentially more ugly.
+With some really helpful tips from the community and digging through docs and experimenting in the [Pony playground](http://playground.ponylang.org/), I was able to get a fully functioning multi-user telnet chat server running in Pony.
+It would've taken me twice as long to do that with a language that I already know, let alone one I'm just barely starting to learn.

-This little bit here was so satisfying to do after just a few quick hours of learning:
+This little bit here was so satisfying to do after just a few quick hours of tinkering:

 ```terminal
 $ telnet localhost 53598